katasec/tableio/readme.md

 }
 ```

-Note in this example we'll attempt to store a `Person` in the database.
+Let's attempt to store the above `Person` struct in the database.
 The struct you want to persist in the DB must have a `ID` and `Name` field.

 ## Connect to your DB